 The Family Educational Rights and Privacy Act (FERPA), a Federal law, and its corresponding regulations gives students certain rights to privacy of their education records and rights of access to their education records.
 This university regulation explains the various rights that students enjoy under FERPA as well as information on how to waive those rights.

 University Regulation 11.00.01 (FERPA) also contains information regarding the notification of parents and legal guardians of alcohol or drug violations.
 The Office of Student Conduct may notify parents or guardians of students under the age of 21 of certain alcohol or drug violations.
-This notification generally will take place upon the determination of a violation by a decision maker in the student conduct process.
-Unless there are extenuating circumstances, the Office of Student Conduct will generally not notify parents or legal guardians of students under the age of 21 of first time alcohol violations.
+This notification generally will take place upon the determination of a violation by a decision-maker in the student conduct process.
+Unless there are extenuating circumstances, the Office of Student Conduct will generally not notify parents or legal guardians of students under the age of 21 of first-time alcohol violations.

 Frequently Asked Questions by Parents

 Staff members in the Office of Student Conduct are always able to share information regarding the Code of Student Conduct and Student Discipline Procedures.
-A student may sign a release permitting staff in the Office of Student Conduct to discuss the specifics of his/her case.
+A student may sign a release permitting staff in the Office of Student Conduct to discuss the specifics of their case.
 This release must be made voluntarily and will stay on record in our office for one calendar year unless the student revokes it prior to that end date.
 Sometimes it is necessary for a parent to explain the importance of open communication to the student and the reasons behind the request to allow staff to share information.

-If this fails, there is a mechanism by which a parent can prove that the child is still classified as dependent, which would result in the ability to communicate with staff in the Office of Student Conduct.
 It is our hope to work as openly and as often as we can with parents so that we might help the student be successful.

 Can I be present while my student is meeting with the Office of Student Conduct?

 Yes, as long as the student signs a release allowing you to participate.
 Students records are protected by the Family Educational Rights and Privacy Act, a federal law, which prevents universities from disclosing a student’s educational records without that student’s permission.
 In cases where the student agrees to have their parent present during a meeting or hearing, the student must first sign a document allowing their disciplinary records to be disclosed.
-In most situations this is a minor issue that takes minutes to resolve.
+In most situations, this is a minor issue that takes minutes to resolve.